-Where do you turn when you want to use a diagram to show a sequence relationship or a relationship between entities (two of the six categories of messages I overview in this SlideShare deck)?
+Where do you turn when you want to use a diagram to show a sequence relationship or a relationship between entities (two of the six categories of messages in my book Select Effective Visuals)?
 Microsoft will tell you to use SmartArt.
 I suggest you don’t use SmartArt.
 It is inflexible, hard to edit, hard to customize, hard to animate, and not easy to select a diagram that communicates your message.

 Instead, I suggest you go to Diagrammer.com.
 This is a part of the Duarte.com site by the presentation experts at Duarte Design in California.
 I consider Duarte to be one of the top high-end presentation design studios in the world.
 Here is the step-by-step process to select, download, and edit a diagram from this collection.

 Step 1: Select the category